Quito in 5 Days

 Tren de los Volcanes

 Today, we are going on the Tren de los Volcanes.
-This tourist train follows a 50 mile route to El Boliche which, it claims, gives you the opportunity to see 15 volcanoes (in good weather).
+This tourist train follows a 50 mile route to El Boliche and, it claims, gives you the opportunity to see 15 volcanoes along the way.

 Chimbacalle Station